moti-og/new-features-ads/README.md

 ## 🗂️ Enhancement Concepts (Organized by Category)

-### 🔔 Notification & Awareness
+### 🎉 Awareness & Excitement
-Visual indicators to draw attention to new features and their status.
+Visual indicators and celebratory elements to draw attention and create positive engagement.

 #### 1️⃣ Basic Badge Count
 - Shows numerical count of new features (e.g., "3")